 If your bottle is not full and the filter is not saturated, it's important to note that the flow rate will decrease significantly or won't work at all.
 Saturate the filter before trying to drink.
 All in all, like all on-the-go filters, it requires a little work to get water.
 We like the narrow bottle adaptor better than the wider option.

-At just $35, this unit can turn any bottle into a filtration system.
-The only downside is you may find yourself replacing the filter (which costs $25) after 265 liters, which in the long run may become expensive, depending on how often you use the system.
+This unit can turn any bottle into a filtration system, which is valuable.
+The only downside is you should find yourself replacing the filter after 265 liters, which in the long run may become expensive, depending on how often you use the system.

 This unique adaptor kit is quite inexpensive and turns any compatible water bottle into a filtration system.
 It has many applications, and both of the mouthpieces provide sufficient water flow to keep you hydrated on the go.
 Be sure to check the filter before consuming contaminated water as it may accidentally pop off.